mathewgomas-alfred/mathewgomas.io/general_concepts/colors/scene_linear_painting.rst

 Scene Linear Painting is painting an image in a color space that is linear and has a floating point bit depth.
 This does not assume anything about the values of black and white, so you can only use tools that don’t assume anything about the values of black and white.
 It has the advantage of having nicer filter results and better color mixtures as well as better interoperability with other scene-linear output.

 To be able to view such an image you use a view transform, also called a display conversion.
-Which means that if you wish to finalise your image for the web, you make a copy of the image that goes through a display conversion or view transform that then gets saved to png or jpeg or tiff.
+Which means that if you wish to finalize your image for the web, you make a copy of the image that goes through a display conversion or view transform that then gets saved to png or jpeg or tiff.

 Getting to actual painting
 --------------------------